 saves us from investigating and coding up the various interdependencies

 explicitly.
-Rather, the parts of the application have to comply to
+Rather, all parts of the application have to comply to

 Lifecycle Phases,